tsimeonov/CodeWars/README.md

 ```
 </details>

 Call and Apply are pretty interchangeable.
 Both execute the current function immediately.
-You can remember by treating Call is for comma (separated list) and Apply is for Arry.
+You can remember by treating Call is for comma (separated list) and Apply is for Array.
 <br>
 Whereas Bind creates a new function that will have **_this_** set tot the first parameter passed to bind().